 America Meredith bio vita events artwork blog contact linksville

 Spokecards are laminated cards that can be held in place by the spokes of a bicycle wheel, which bike messengers create as souvenirs for bike races and other messenger events.
-The international bike messenger community is a surprisingly close-knit network spanning major cities on six continents, so I am enlisting the aid of couriers to stage an international art exhibit on spokecards, Cherokee Spokespeople.
+The international bike messenger community is a surprisingly close-knit network spanning major cities on six continents, so I have enlisted the aid of couriers and other cyclist to stage an international art exhibit on spokecards, the Cherokee Spokespeople Project.

-Cherokee belongs to the Iroquoian language family and is the native language of the Cherokee Nation, the Eastern Band of Cherokee Indians, and the United Keetoowah Band.
+Cherokee is the southern branch of the Iroquoian language family and is the native language of the Cherokee Nation, the Eastern Band of Cherokee Indians, and the United Keetoowah Band.
 The language has a unique writing system developed by Sequoyah in the early nineteenth century that is still in use today in a modified form.
-With less than 10,000 native speakers primarily in North Carolina and Oklahoma, Cherokee is, like all other Native American languages, in extreme danger of extinction, as the social and economic impetus to speak English only drives out smaller languages.
+With less than 10,000 native speakers primarily in North Carolina and Oklahoma, Cherokee, like all other Native American languages, struggles to survive as the social and economic impetus to speak English only drives out smaller languages.
 According to Cherokee Nation tribal leadership, our current generation, the fourteenth generation since European contact with the Cherokees, is said to be the generation that decides whether the language grows or dies.

 My spokecards carry Cherokee words or phrases both in syllabary and Roman letters to aid in pronunciation, as well as images to illustrate the words.

-After receiving a spokecard, any participating cyclist who sends me documentation – a photograph, digital image, or video – of the card on their bike featuring their city – can request a hand-drawn spokecard with a word of their choice, as long as its a word that can be illustrated.
-For words that don't exist yet in Cherokee, I'm enlisting the aid of native speakers to create a new word, using traditional Cherokee methods of description.
+After receiving a spokecard, the participating cyclists who sent me documentation – a photograph, digital image, or video – of the card on their bike featuring their city – could request a hand-drawn spokecard with a word of their choice, as long as its a word could be illustrated.
+For words that don't exist yet in Cherokee, I sought out the help of native speakers to create new words and phrases, using traditional Cherokee methods of description.
 For instance, I asked David Scott to invent a word for "Swedish," and he created Aniuganasta or "they are sweet."
 After several native speakers drew a blank for magpie, requested by no less than three bikers, Beverly "Mooney" Squirrel invented the new phrase, uwonidi tsisqua, or "chatty/outspoken bird" to mean "magpie."

 To survive Cherokee cannot be regulated to the past or isolated in one geographical area.
 Cherokee Spokespeople is a small step towards introducing new people to the language and recontextualizing the language in an international, urban setting.